• Home

 Our dedicated Access Activator collaborates closely with artists to gather general accessibility details for each show.
 Important details about the show’s lighting, sound, sensory information, participation and content are available for each show.
 By providing this information, we aim to help you make informed choices, so that you can tailor your festival experience to match your unique preferences and needs.

-Visual Guides FOr Shows
+Visual STORIES FOr Shows

-A visual guide helps you prepare for a new experience or decide if this experience is right for you with lots of information and pictures.
+A visual story helps you prepare for a new experience or decide if this experience is right for you with lots of information and pictures.
 All shows with a relaxed performance will have one, but many other shows do as well.
 You can use it to find specific information about one thing you want to know or read it all to know exactly what will happen.
-These are some things that are always in the visual guide:
+These are some things that are always in the visual story:

 • Who is in the show?